Nonparametric risk bounds for time-series forecasting: Introduction

+Our goal in this paper is to provide general bounds for common time-series models with unbounded loss functions, no explicit regularization, and potential dependence on the entirety of the observed data.
+The bounds we derive here are the first of their kind for the time-series models typically used in applied settings---finance, economics, engineering, etc.---as well as covering models more common in machine learning.
+In particular, we derive results for non-linear models which depend only on a fixed quantity of recent data and linear time invariant systems, state-space models, which use the entire past to predict new data.
+These results however do not cover, e.g.\ HMMs in the strictest sense, as they require absolutely continuous latent states rather than discrete valued ones.

-The remainder of this paper is structured as follows. \autoref{sec:learning-theory} provides motivation and background for our results, giving intuition in the IID setting by focusing on concentration of measure ideas and characterizations of model complexity. \autoref{sec:dependence} gives the explicit assumptions we make and describes how to leverage powerful ideas from time series to generalize the IID methods. \autoref{sec:risk-bounds} states and proves risk bounds for the time series forecasting setting, while we demonstrate how to use the results in \autoref{sec:examples} and give some properties of those results in \autoref{sec:how-loose-are}.
+The remainder of this paper is structured as follows. \autoref{sec:learning-theory} provides motivation and background for our results, giving intuition in the i.i.d.\ setting by focusing on concentration of measure ideas and characterizations of model complexity. \autoref{sec:dependence} gives the explicit assumptions we make and describes how to leverage powerful ideas from time series to generalize the i.i.d.\ methods. \autoref{sec:line-time-invar} introduces linear time-invariant systems and discusses how such forecasters are different from, e.g., autoregressive models. \autoref{sec:risk-bounds} states and proves risk bounds for the time-series forecasting setting, while we demonstrate how to use the results in \autoref{sec:examples} and give some properties of those results in \autoref{sec:how-loose-are}.
 Finally, \autoref{sec:conclusion} concludes and illustrates the path toward generalizing our methods to more elaborate model classes.